-Our classes are housed in our newly constructed education center--a well-lit, home-like space carefully designed to meet the needs of preK and elementary children.
-It includes:
+Our classes are housed in "the schoolhouse" and "the cabin"-- well-lit, home-like spaces carefully furnished to meet the needs of preK and elementary children.
+They include:

 an art studio and makerspace,